Befox/cdav/README.md

 [DAVDroid](https://davdroid.bitfire.at/) can detect automatically address book and all existing calendars (if an event exists) with generic DAV URL :

 	https://server.example.com/dolibarr/htdocs/cdav/

+You can use a tasks application to manage Dolibarr tasks (VTODO) on Android.
+DAVDroid is compatible with [OpenTasks](https://github.com/dmfs/opentasks).

 Be carefull, if you use https, DAVDroid needs a valid SSL certificate, excluding auto-signed certificates.